 How would you feel if you could binge watch Netflix, enjoy some takeout and catch up on current events—all while getting paid by the mile in your big rig?
 With self-driving trucks, this futuristic idea may not be so far off.
 But then again, how many of you have seen the movie I, Robot?

-Although these autonomous carriers still require a present driver in case an error occurs and the truck needs taken over, the truck still has the power to accelerate, break, steer and come to an emergency stop.
+Although these autonomous carriers still require a present driver in case an error occurs and the truck needs to be taken over, the truck still has the power to accelerate, brake, steer and come to an emergency stop.
 However, these trucks currently work solely on highways and require a driver when approaching city limits.

 This technology in self-driving trucks can be comparable to the autopilot used on airplanes, but then again, there are fewer obstacles in the air when compared to a road or major highway.

 The driver shortage is already hitting the trucking industry hard, so why test and develop self-driving trucks during a growing driver shortage?

 - Trucks may reduce collisions from tired drivers.
 According to the U.S. Department of Transportation, in 2012 there were 330,000 large trucks involved in crashes, and from those crashes, 4,000 people were killed and nearly 500 of those deaths were pedestrians.

 - Preparing for an even greater driver shortage.
 In the case that younger generations don’t pick up trucking, these self-driving trucks are moving the industry.
 Even though the number of drivers is decreasing, the need for trucking goods is not going away.

 - Boost productivity and cut fuel emissions.
 Once this technology is perfected, trucks will travel more miles while producing fewer greenhouse gasses.

 - Man replaced by a machine.
 Building tucks with computer hardware that could value $40-60 million could make trucks more valuable than their drivers, almost making the drivers like accessories to a computer system.